sighupio/fury-kubernetes-logging/katalog/loki-distributed/MAINTENANCE.md

 # Loki Distributed - maintenance

-To maintain the Loki Stack package, you should follow this steps.
+To maintain the Loki Stack package, you should follow these steps.

 Download the latest tgz from [Grafana Helm Charts Loki Stack releseas][github-releases].